python/cpython/InternalDocs/frames.md

 (see ``_PyThreadState_PushFrame`` in
 [Python/pystate.c](https://github.com/python/cpython/blob/main/Python/pystate.c)).

-Frames of generators and coroutines are allocated on the heap, embedded in the generator and coroutine objects.
+Frames of generators and coroutines are embedded in the generator and coroutine objects, so are not allocated in the per-thread stack.
 See ``PyGenObject`` in [Include/internal/pycore_genobject.h](https://github.com/python/cpython/blob/main/Include/internal/pycore_genobject.h).

 ## Layout